const char *ttodata(const char *src, size_t srclen,

-The base parameter of ttodata and ttodatav specifies what format the input is in; normally it should be 0 to signify that this gets figured out from the prefix.
+The base parameter of ttodata specifies what format the input is in; normally it should be 0 to signify that this gets figured out from the prefix.
 Values of 16, 64, and 256 respectively signify hexadecimal, base64, and character-text formats without prefixes.

 The format parameter of datatot, a single character used as a type code, specifies which text format is wanted.
 The value 0 (not ASCII '0', but a zero value) specifies a reasonable default.
 Other currently-supported values are:

 The default format is currently 'h'.

 Ttodata returns NULL for success and a pointer to a string-literal error message for failure; see DIAGNOSTICS.
 On success, if and only if lenp is non-NULL, *lenp is set to the number of bytes required to contain the full untruncated result.
 It is the caller's responsibility to check this against dstlen to determine whether he has obtained a complete result.
 The *lenp value is correct even if dstlen is zero, which offers a way to determine how much space would be needed before having to allocate any.

 The normal return value of datatot is the number of bytes required to contain the full untruncated result.
 It is the caller's responsibility to check this against dstlen to determine whether he has obtained a complete result.
 The return value is correct even if dstlen is zero, which offers a way to determine how much space would be needed before having to allocate any.
 A return value of 0 signals a fatal error of some kind (see DIAGNOSTICS).